AlxHnr/nano-backup/README.md

 Policy name | Description
 ------------|-------------
-copy        | Backup only the latest version of a file. mirror      | Like copy, but if a file gets removed from the filesystem, it will also be removed from the backup. track       | Keep a history of every change, including modification timestamps, owner, group and permission bits. ignore      | Allows specifying regular expressions for excluding files.
+copy        | Backup only the latest version of a file. mirror      | Like copy, but if a file gets removed from the system, it will also be removed from the backup. track       | Keep a history of every change, including modification timestamps, owner, group and permission bits. ignore      | Allows specifying regular expressions for excluding paths.

 ## Frequently asked questions